 FNB Joburg Art Fair, Sandton Convention Centre, Johannesburg, South Africa

 A Stranger In My Home (Solo Exhibtion), The Other Art Fair by Saatchi, Brooklyn Expo Centre, Brooklyn, New York, United States Of America.

 52Lager (Group show) Windisch, Switzerland

 ARTOJA (Group Exhibition), Art Twenty One, Victoria Island, Lagos, Nigeria

 The London Illustration Fair (Art Fair), Oxo Wharf, South Bank, London, United Kingdom

 Remember The Future (Solo Exhibition), Red Door Gallery, Victoria Island, Lagos, Nigeria

-The Affordable Art Auction, Kia Show Room, Victoria Island, Lagos, Nigeria
+Art House Foundation Auction (Art Auction), Kia Show Room, Victoria Island, Lagos, Nigeria

-Art Pop Up Series, IAMISIGO showroon, Victoria Island, Lagos, Nigeria
+Art Pop Up Series (Group Exhibition), IAMISIGO showroon, Victoria Island, Lagos, Nigeria

 PUBLICATIONS of “Portrait of A Bright Generation”